dbsteward/dbsteward-maven-plugin/README.md

 dbsteward-maven-plugin
 ======================
 DBSteward maven plugin for deploying and upgrading your DBSteward-defined database

 Usage Guide
 ===========
+Here is a crash course for getting up and running building databases from DBSteward definitions as part of your maven build process.

 ## Building a Database
-To get up and running building DBSteward definitions as part of your maven build process, here is a crash course.

 1) Check out the plugin code and mvn install the artifact to your m2 repo
 ```bash
 [ nkiraly@generati ~/dbsteward-maven-plugin ]